 According to the study published in Organizational Behavior and Human Decision Processes journal, a good dose of sarcasm is healthy because making and understanding sarcastic comments forces the brain to switch to abstract thinking, which boosts creativity.
 Researchers warn that management strategies designed to eliminate sarcasm from workplaces may have detrimental effects on productivity and profits.

 “‘Creative confidence’ is the creative mindset that goes along with design thinking’s creative skill set.”See more of Tim Brown’s favorite books.
+Creating Minds, by Howard Gardner Basic Books, 2011 Recommended by: Roselinde Torres (TED Talk: What it takes to be a great leader) “Gardner’s book was first published more than twenty years ago, but its insights into the creative process — told through the stories of seven remarkable individuals from different fields — remain just as relevant today.
 Girls Archives - Page 6 of 27 - Women You Should Know® 50 Books Worth Reading This Year As Recommended by TED.
 Teaching materials from the David Foster Wallace archive.
 Teaching materials from the David Foster Wallace archive Share this page A small but significant portion of the David Foster Wallace archive represents his teaching career, from his graduate school years through to his work as a faculty member at Pomona College in the years before his death.

 Wallace not only had high expectations for his students, but took his own role as a teacher very seriously.
 Syllabi, paper topic handouts, quizzes, vocabulary lists, heavily annotated teaching texts, and other documents dating from the late 1980s to 2008 are represented in the collection.
 Shown here are assignments and books representing various periods in his teaching career.
 To order images at a higher resolution for research use or for publication, please contact us.